Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 - 1 USB cable to connect the PC to the PICO (micro USB cable)
 - 2 LEDs
 - 1 resistor of 1Kohms maximum
+- 1 push button for reset
-- 1 push button
+- 1 push button to connect to a io

-You can use the following schematic to connect the push button to the PICO.
+You can use the following s+chematic to connect the push button to the PICO.
 It will be helpful to reset the pico board.

 ![](_media/schematic_push_button.png)